jonnyweatherly/aajonusnet/md/QNA/Q&A Of May 26, 2013.md

 A: 80% of the value, it's better to eat it rotten and stinky.
 Protein could be more, but fats are 80% and bone marrow is predominantly fat.

+Q: Everybody freezes.

+A: Well, everybody’s not well.

-Q: What about refrigerating?
+Q: How about about refrigerating?
 Does refrigerating do anything?

-A: It lowers bacteria levels, considerably.
+A: It lowers the bacterial levels, considerably.
 That's why you leave it out to get room temperature, to get the bacteria going.

 Q: Beef bone marrow, I didn't like the taste of it. [unintelligible] sometimes I mix a tiny bit of honey with it and it makes it taste so wonderful.
 Is that okay to put tiny bit of honey with it.
 Please say yes?